Jatin-11022002/MSMovieApp/README.md

 ## If azure services are expired due to credits on azure service ended (student account - 25% left updated on 2-june)
 - Then please setup a local sql server
 - Update  user ,password ,server details in ".env" file .
-- import "msmoviedb.bacpac"(avalaible in source code) file into the local setup.
+- import "msmoviedb.bacpac"(avalaible in source code) file into the local sql server.
 - Follow following details to import
 	- Navigate to local database setup
 	- right click on databases and import as data-tier application